-Wastewater Collection - This charge is billed on behalf of the City of Brainerd.
-Revenue received for this charge is used to help pay for the maintenance of the City's wastewater collection system.
-If you have any questions about this charge, please call the City Engineer's Office at 828-2309.
+Stormwater - This charge is billed on behalf of the City of Brainerd.
+The revenue collected for this charge is used to maintain and improve the existing stormwater drainage system for impervious surfaces (where stormwater cannot penetrate into the ground).
+Residential customers are charged a monthly fee and commercial Customers are charged according to the amount of impervious surface their property has.
+If you have any questions about this charge, please call the City Engineer's Office at (218) 828-2309.